-Since SIBO and IBS patients often experience similar symptoms, it is extremely common for SIBO to be misdiagnosed by physicians as IBS.
-Furthermore, since SIBO patients can experience a wide range of symptoms, it is also not uncommon for this disorder to be undiagnosed altogether.
-As a result, the symptomatic treatment of patients may provide temporary relief to their symptoms, but ultimately does little to address the root of the problem.
+Since SIBO and IBS patients often experience similar symptoms, it is widespread for SIBO to be misdiagnosed by physicians as IBS.
+Furthermore, since SIBO patients can experience a wide range of symptoms, this disorder is not uncommon to be undiagnosed.
+As a result, the symptomatic treatment of patients may provide temporary relief to their symptoms but ultimately does little to address the root of the problem.

 Current Treatment Options for IBS

-The incorporation of various diets has been shown to dramatically alleviate IBS-related symptoms to ultimately improve quality of life.
-Some of the most common diets that have been used by IBS patients include:
+Incorporating various diets has been shown to alleviate IBS-related symptoms and ultimately improve quality of life.
+Some of the most common diets that IBS patients have used include:

 Low FODMAP Diet

-FODMAP is an acronym that describes the five different sugars commonly found in foods, of which include fermentable, oligosaccharides, disaccharides, monosaccharides, and polyols.
+FODMAP is an acronym that describes the five different sugars commonly found in foods, including fermentable, oligosaccharides, disaccharides, monosaccharides, and polyols.
 There are a lot of varying FODMAP sugars that can cause bloating, gas, stomach cramps, nausea, diarrhea, or constipation.
-These sugars are linked to poor absorption in the small intestine, as well as the ability to rapidly ferment, both of which can lead to increased GI symptoms such as bloating, gas, abdominal pain, nausea, diarrhea and/or constipation.
+These sugars are linked to poor absorption in the small intestine and the ability to ferment quickly, both of which can cause more GI symptoms.
 Numerous clinical studies have found evidence supporting the success of a low FODMAP diet for both IBS and SIBO patients.

-Increasing your fiber intake will increase the bulk of your stools to ultimately push stools through your intestines at a fast rate.
-As a result, some IBS patients have found that increasing their fiber consumption through foods such as fruits, vegetables and whole grains can help them get rid of their constipation.
+Increasing your fiber intake will increase the bulk of your stools to push stools through your intestines at a fast rate ultimately.
+Some people with IBS have found that eating more fiber-rich foods like fruits, vegetables, and whole grains can help them get rid of their constipation.
 High-fiber diets can worsen IBS symptoms if they are being looked at for SIBO.
-It is essential, even though this may be true for some patients with IBS, it is crucial to recognizes that high fiber diets may actually make IBS symptoms worse, especially when SIBO is being considered.
-Therefore, it is highly recommended that you speak with your doctor before incorporating high-fiber foods into your diet.
+It is essential, even though this may be true for some people with IBS.
+So, you must talk to your doctor before adding high-fiber foods to your diet.

-As previously mentioned, high-fiber foods can actually worsen IBS symptoms.
-If you have experienced worsening symptoms after consuming high-fiber foods and are considering completely eliminating fiber from your diet, it is instead recommended that patients focus on ingesting food products that contain more soluble fiber.
+As previously mentioned, high-fiber foods can worsen IBS symptoms.
+Suppose you’ve had worsening symptoms after eating high-fiber foods and are thinking about completely cutting fiber out of your diet.
+In that case, it’s better to focus on consuming food products that have more soluble fiber.
 Since soluble fiber dissolves better in water, patients can better digest these food products and benefit from the good properties of fiber without experiencing any unwanted symptoms.
 Some foods that contain soluble fibers include:

-It is not uncommon for people who are gluten-intolerant to also experience IBS.
-In this type of situation, the elimination of grain products such as barley, rye and wheat from your diet may improve IBS symptoms.
+It is not uncommon for people who are gluten-intolerant also to experience IBS.
+In this situation, eliminating grain products such as barley, rye, and wheat from your diet may improve IBS symptoms.

-The elimination of certain foods for a given period of time may help patients figure out if a specific food is causing their symptoms to worsen.
-Some of the main food items that patients tend to eliminate first include coffee, chocolate, insoluble fiber and nuts.
-It is recommended that patients eliminate a single food item for about 12 weeks and note down any differences that may occur in their symptoms in their symptoms journal before moving on to the next food item to be eliminated.
+The elimination of certain foods for a given period may help patients figure out if a specific food is causing their symptoms to worsen.
+Some of the leading food items that patients eliminate first include coffee, chocolate, insoluble fiber, and nuts.
+During the first 12 weeks, patients should stop eating one food and write down any changes they see in their symptoms journal.
+Then they can move on to the next food to be removed.

 When bacterial overgrowth is expected, it is common for physicians to turn to antibiotic treatment.
-Antibiotics are often used to specifically target the bacterial strains that are growing uncontrollably within the small intestine of SIBO patients.
-Rather than completely remove all bacteria from the GI tract, since a healthy amount of bacteria does play an important role in our bodies, antibiotic treatment for SIBO patients is focused on improving the symptoms that may be caused by an increase in the number and/or diversity of these bacteria.
+Antibiotics are often used to specifically target the bacterial strains growing uncontrollably within the small intestine of SIBO patients.
+Since a healthy amount of bacteria is needed in our bodies, antibiotic treatment for SIBO patients focuses on treating symptoms caused by an increase in the number or diversity of these bacteria.

-Unfortunately, it is very difficult for physicians to specifically target bacteria for each patient through antibiotic treatment.
-As a result, the scientific community doesn’t agree on what type of antibiotics should be used, what dose they should be, or how long they should be used for SIBO treatment.
-Physicians will therefore prescribe antibiotics that affect a wide range of bacteria to treat SIBO, of which include:
+Unfortunately, it is challenging for physicians to target bacteria precisely for each patient through antibiotic treatment.
+When treating SIBO, the scientific community doesn’t agree on what type of antibiotics should be used, what dose they should be, or how long they should be used.
+Physicians will therefore prescribe antibiotics that affect a wide range of bacteria to treat SIBO, which include:

-Regardless of which type of antibiotic is used to treat SIBO, it is not uncommon for patients to require multiple courses, or even long-term use of antibiotics.
-To prevent potential antibiotic resistance from occurring, it is recommended that physicians repeat breath testing on SIBO patients when symptoms such as abdominal pain, diarrhea, bloating, and flatulence to keep antibiotics from becoming less effective.
+Regardless of which type of antibiotic is used to treat SIBO, it is not uncommon for patients to require multiple courses or even long-term use of antibiotics.
+Doctors should do breath tests on SIBO patients again with symptoms like abdominal pain, diarrhea, bloating, and flatulence to keep antibiotics from becoming less effective.

-Probiotics are live bacteria that are the same, or similar to, the bacteria that is naturally found within our digestive tract.
-For example, Lactobacillus, which can be found in most yogurts and other fermented foods, as well as Bifidobacterium, which is found in most dairy products, are two of the most common bacterial species that are found within our bodies, as well as in many probiotic supplements.
-By introducing healthy bacteria colonies into our digestive system, probiotics have been shown to ease some of the symptoms of IBS, such as constipation and improved functioning of the immune system.
+Probiotics are live bacteria that are the same, or similar to, the bacteria that are naturally found within our digestive tract.
+Lactobacillus and Bifidobacterium are two of the most frequent bacterial species present in our bodies and numerous probiotic supplements.
+By introducing healthy bacteria colonies into our digestive system, probiotics have been shown to ease some IBS symptoms, such as constipation and improved immune system functioning.

-For patients that predominantly suffer from constipation, the use of prokinetic agents is common.
+For patients who predominantly suffer from constipation, prokinetic agents are common.
 As implied in its name, “pro,” meaning for, and “kinetics,” meaning movement, are used to promote the movement of stool through the GI tract.
-Many people in the United States include metoclopramide and erythromycin, two of the most common prokinetic drugs.
+Many people in the United States take metoclopramide and erythromycin, two of the most common prokinetic drugs.

-Unfortunately, conventional treatment approaches do not always work with helping relieve the often-debilitating symptoms of IBS.
-As a result, patients often look to herbal medications as a way to improve their symptoms without risking any significant adverse effects.
+Unfortunately, conventional treatment approaches do not always work in helping relieve the often-debilitating symptoms of IBS.
+As a result, patients often look to herbal medications to improve their symptoms without risking any significant adverse effects.
 Some of the most common herbal medications used for IBS include:

 - Peppermint oil